 Additional Benefits - All funeral directors who make arrangements in the family home, will receive their own vehicle that can be used outside of office hours.
 This includes insurance, repairs and gas.
-We also offer flexible work hours in which you can schedule personal appointments during office hours.

 As an independently owned and owner operated business, we understand the value of having great staff.
 We are always interested in adding talented people to our team and helping them foster a new and rewarding career.